List of Christian denominational positions on homosexuality: On Marriage

+As of March 2023 every Methodist local church in Britain has the right to decide whether they wish to register to perform same sex marriage.
+However presbyters are not required to perform them if their religious beliefs align with the first definition.

 On Homophobia

-The Methodist Church of Great Britain has issued the following definition of Homophobia, which is supported by supplementary guidance.Homophobia is any statement, policy or action which denies the image of God in another person due to their actual or perceived sexual orientation; which is, treating someone in a discriminatory manner because of their actual or perceived sexual orientation.
+The Methodist Church of Great Britain has issued the following definition of homophobia, which is supported by supplementary guidance.
+Homophobia is any statement, policy or action which denies the image of God in another person due to their actual or perceived sexual orientation; which is, treating someone in a discriminatory manner because of their actual or perceived sexual orientation.
 Homophobic attitudes, words, and behaviours are inconsistent with the nature of Christian conduct and a violation of the worth and dignity of all people.
 Homophobia can be experienced in a number of ways, including:

 Physical violence or emotional or psychological abuse, including the threat of or incitement to such behaviour (which may also be deemed hate crimes in law).

 Applying stereotypes and assumptions to people based on their sexual orientation.

 Using language that is hostile, hurtful or offensive in its intent.

-Abusive or coercive ‘spiritual practices’ (i.e. demanding or requiring repentance or participation in healing or other types of service).
+Abusive or coercive 'spiritual practices' (i.e. demanding or requiring repentance or participation in healing or other types of service).